-1 The Public Works Loan Board.
+1 The Public Works Loan Board

-2 The National Loans Fund.
+2 The National Loans Fund

 For each of the three methods of repayment the rates are calculated in similar ways.
 First, for each method of repayment the maturity bands are converted into equivalent average life bands.
 The average life of a loan is calculated from the time to maturity of the loan using a time-weighted average of capital repayments (i.e. the interest payments are not included in the calculation).
 For maturity loans the average life is equal to the time to maturity of the loan, whilst for EIP and ER loans the average life is less than the time to maturity.
-The formulae used to calculate the average life appear in the Annex to this note.
+The formulae used to calculate the average life appear in in the Annex to this note.

 At each determination of rates the DMO uses current gilt prices to estimate a gilt par yield curve.
 For new loan rates the maximum par yield for each average life band is then calculated.
 Next, a margin is added.
-Currently this margin is the same for all maturities and is 100 basis points for PWLB Standard Rate loans, 80 basis points for PWLB Certainty Rate loans3, 60 basis points for PWLB Project Rate loans and 11 basis points for NLF loans.
+Currently this margin is the same for all maturities and is 100 basis points for PWLB Standard Rate loans, 80 basis points for PWLB Certainty Rate loans3 and 10 basis points for NLF loans.
 Once the margin has been added, the resultant rate is rounded up to the nearest basis point to give the new loan rate for the band.
 For early repayment rates the minimum par yield for each average life band is calculated.
 Next, a margin is subtracted.
 For PWLB and NLF loans this margin is currently 11 basis points at all maturities.
 Once this margin has been subtracted, the resultant rate is rounded down to the nearest basis point to give the early repayment rate for the band.
+The DMO has provided guidance of how the formula is applied which can be found under the Technical Help section on the PWLB website.

-Note: The yield curve model used by the PMO is the Variable Roughness Penalty (VRP) model developed by the Bank of England and employed by the DMO since 2007.
+Note: The yield curve model used by the DMQ is the Variable Roughness Penalty (VRP) model developed by the Bank of England and employed by the DMO since 2007.
 For more information on the VRP model see: